jdlich/download-squarespace-images/README.md

 **Get Posts via JSON**

-Next we replace each page URL with an array of the page's items (i.e. posts), which are also instantiated as new `SS::Post` objects.
-After we flatten this array of arrays of post objects, we get one big array of squarespace posts.
+Next we replace each page URL with an array of the page's items (i.e. posts).
+At this point we have an array of arrays of posts, so we use `Array#flatten`.
+Now, we have all blog posts in a single array.

     page_urls.map do |url|
       json = JSON.load(open(url))